securifimy/Securifi/README.md

     ( cd ./client/ && env NODE_ENV='development' npm run watch )
     ```

-2. Run your `AdGuardHome` binary with the `--local-frontend` flag, which
+2. Run your `Securifi` binary with the `--local-frontend` flag, which
-    instructs AdGuard Home to ignore the built-in frontend files and use those
+    instructs Securifi to ignore the built-in frontend files and use those
     from the `./build/` directory.

 3. Now any changes you make in the `./client/` directory should be recompiled